-Certificate programs in Bivocational Ministry (new), Entrepreneurial Ministry (re-launched), Quaker Studies, Spirituality, and Writing as Ministry, combine foundational classes with specialized courses that deeply explore areas of concentration.
+ESR's certificate programs combine foundational classes with specialized courses that deeply explore areas of concentration.
 Students can choose from residential, intensive, online or hybrid residential/online courses to fulfill certificate requirements.
 These flexible yet rigorous programs can support vocational or ministry goals, or serve as an interim step toward a degree program.

 Certificates Students enrolled in a degree program at one Partner School (Bethany or ESR) may earn a certificate at the other Partner School (Bethany or ESR) without going through the complete application process as a certificate student at the other institution.
 These students must complete a simple form, to be counted and processed appropriately.
 During the typical process for graduation, they must complete the Intent to Graduate form in order to be awarded the physical certificate and be recognized during commencement.
 Students may count the certificate courses toward the degree, as per policy of the school granting the degree.
 Transcripts will reflect both the degree from the home institution and the certificate from the partner school.
 The courses that apply to the certificate will be indicated on the transcript.
 Graduates with a certificate from the partner school will be announced at commencement exercises and included in the printed program.
 Should students enrolled in a certificate program at one school seek to enroll in another certificate at the other school, they will need to enroll as a certificate student at the second school, with a simplified process.